 Of course all answers are a bit true.
-With Machine Learning insights improves based using on more data.
-Using pure statistical models, learning and improving is not automatically guaranteed.
-So summarized statistical and machine learning methods and reasoning do have a large overlap, but the the purpose of using statistics or machine learning is often very different than when machine learning is used.
+With Machine Learning insights improve based when using more data.
+Using pure statistical models, learning and improving is not automatically guaranteed when more data is added.
+Statistical and machine learning methods and the reasoning about data do have a large overlap, but the purpose of using statistics is often very different than when machine learning is used.

 Machine Learning can be defined as:

 - Machine learning is a field of computer science that uses statistical techniques to give computer systems the ability to “learn” with data, without being explicitly programmed. (source Wikipedia) So for example progressively improve learning performance for a specific task based on data input.

-The underlying algorithms used for machine learning are essentially based around statistics.
+The underlying algorithms used for machine learning are essentially based around statistics methods.
 Machine learning is similar to the concepts around data mining.
 An algorithm attempts to find patterns in data to classify, predict, or uncover meaningful trends.
-Machine learning is only useful if enough data is available, and if the data has been prepared correctly.
-So despite the promises of machine learning, when you want to apply machine learning you always will have a data challenge.
+Machine learning is often only useful if enough data is available.
+And if the data has been prepared correctly.
+So despite the promises of machine learning, when you want to apply machine learning you always have a data challenge.
 Getting good and large amounts of data that is usable for input of a machine learning algorithm is often not a simple problem to solve.
-Not only getting enough quality data, but also to manage the retrieved data.
-And most of the time storage and performance are the easiest problems to solve regarding data.
+Not only getting enough quality data, but also managing (storing, processing etc) the retrieved data is hard.
+Most of the time the storage and performance aspect are the easiest problems to solve regarding data.
 Getting good quality data is often very hard.

 For machine learning, four things are needed: